Cancel your Azure subscription

 - Follow prompts and finish cancellation.

-What happens after I cancel my subscription?
+What happens after subscription cancellation?

 After you cancel, billing is stopped immediately.
 However, it can take up to 10 minutes for the cancellation to show in the portal.
 If you cancel in the middle of a billing period, we send the final invoice on your typical invoice date after the period ends.